 Parents apply for a place by completing the Common Application Form that is issued by the Local Authority (LA) where the child lives.
-In Torbay, this is online at www.torbay.gov.uk/schools-and-learning/admissions or by calling the LA for a paper version.
-For children who live in another council area (including Plymouth and Devon), parents must use the Common Application Form provided locally.
-This will be forwarded to Torbay Council.
+In Devon, this is online at www.devon.gov.uk/admissionsonline or by calling the LA for a paper version, the D-CAF1.
+For children who live in another council area (including Plymouth and Torbay), parents must use the Common Application Form provided locally.
+This will be forwarded to Devon County Council.